elephantscale/es-training-new/OpenAI/slides/Fine-Tuning.md

 ## Pretraining

-* GPT-3 has been pre-trained on a vast amount of text from the open internet.
+* GPT-3.5 and GPT-4 has been pre-trained on a vast amount of text from the open internet.
 * When given a prompt with just a few examples, it can often intuit what task you are trying to perform and generate a plausible completion.
 * This is often called "few-shot learning."
   * Q: Why few-shot, why not zero-shot?